8 Ways to Connect With Jewish Life On Campus

-It’s that time of the year again: moving into new dorms and apartments, buying pens and notebooks, and double-checking schedules to make sure you get to the right class.
-While the start of every school year is exciting, it’s also an incredibly exciting time to be Jewish on campus.
+It’s that time of the year again: moving into new dorms and apartments, catching up with friends after a great summer, buying (way-too-expensive) textbooks, and double-checking schedules to make sure you get to the right class.
+The start of every school year is always exciting, but this year is special because there are even more ways to connect and get involved with Reform Jewish life throughout the year!

-- Join a campus organization: Whether it’s your local Hillel, a Jewish fraternity/sorority, or Israel groups, there are plenty of organizations on campus where Jewish students connect to Jewish life.
+- Join a campus organization: Whether it’s your local Hillel, Jewish fraternity or sorority, or Israel group, there are plenty of Jewish campus organizations to join.

-- Find helpful online resources: Check out ReformJudaism.org's college life page for DIY Jewish guides, resources to help students manage school-related stress, and programs to join.
+- Find online resources: Check out ReformJudaism.org's college life page for ways to get involved on campus and other programs to explore.